amplience/dc-extension-ga-dashboard/README.md

 By default the dashboard will allow users to login to their Google account to view analytics data on the dashboard.
 To avoid this a Service Account can be created allowing the dashboard to authorize using a private key and client email.

 1. Create a Google APIs [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts)
-1. In the Service Account edit screen in the 'Keys' section add a key
+1. Create a new Project within the Service Account section and give it a sensible name (e.g. my-hub-content-analytics)
+1. Select your project and click "Create Service Account" and enter your details (service name etc.), you don't need to assign any roles
+1. Select your new service account
+1. Click "Add Key", "Create a new key" & select JSON.
 1. Securely store the generate json file
 1. From the json file copy the "private_key" and add it to the installation params as "googleAnalyticsKey"
 1. Do the same for "client_email" adding it as "googleAnalyticsClientEmail"
-1. Give the email "Read & Analyse" permission to your Analytics site
+1. Within the Admin section of your Google Analytics, give the generated email "Read & Analyse" permission to your Analytics site

 ### Setting up the Google Analytics Client ID